 KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

-Phygital is just an odd-sounding word to describe a trend of elevating a physical brand experience with a digital component–or the other way around.
+Phygital is just a peculiar-sounding word to describe the marketing trend of elevating a physical experience with a digital component–or the other way around.

 The Rise of Phygital Experiences

-The intent behind combining the physical and digital experience is to draw from the best of both worlds, and the ultimate goal is to give customers unique, highly-personalized experiences that leave a lasting impression.
+The intent behind combining digital and physical experiences is to draw from the best of both worlds, giving customers unique, highly personalized experiences that leave a lasting impression.

-Online shopping patterns lets online retailers personalize offers and suggested products.
+Online shopping patterns let online retailers personalize offers and suggested products.
 Apps with customer loyalty programs let stores such as Starbucks offer their customers personalized discounts and extra conveniences when using their rewards app.

 Everything Old is New Again

-Designing phygital experiences have been a way to breathe life into an otherwise struggling sector that is trying to regain footing against eCommerce giants such as Amazon.
-In order to entice shoppers to visit a physical store, the store must offer an extraordinary experience.
-Cue phygital.
+Designing phygital experiences is a way to rejuvenate an otherwise struggling sector that is trying to regain footing against eCommerce giants like Amazon.
+To entice shoppers to visit a physical store, the store must offer an exceptional experience.
+Cue phygital!

-Omni Channel Experiences vs. Phygital Strategy
+Omnichannel Experiences vs. Phygital Strategy

-To support a non-sequential customer journey where customers bounce back and forth between online and in-store touchpoints, businesses need to incorporate both digital and physical data in their CRM systems.
-It needs to be as easy and effortless for the consumer to engage with the brand in the physical world as it is online –
+To support a non-sequential customer journey where customers bounce back and forth between online and in-store touchpoints, businesses must incorporate digital and physical data in their CRM systems.
+It needs to be as easy and effortless for the consumer to engage with the brand in the physical world as it is online.

 4 Phygital Examples

-It’s not just brick and mortar stores that are getting phygital, eCommerce brands are also strategically opening pop-up stores to offer a physical dimension to their digital brand.
+It’s not just brick-and-mortar stores that are getting phygital. eCommerce brands are also strategically opening pop-up stores to offer a physical dimension to their digital brand.

 If you’re still having a tough time envisioning what a phygital, omnichannel experience might look like, here are a few phygital examples.

-01. Amazon Go
+1. Amazon Go

-02. Phygital Banking
+2. Phygital Banking

-04. Timberland TouchWalls
+4. Timberland TouchWalls

 Disrupting the Buyer’s Journey

-While these steps are boosting the user experience for Chinese shoppers, retailers in the western world are constrained by privacy concerns and legislation, especially those affected by GDPR.
+While these steps boost the user experience for Chinese shoppers, retailers in the Western world are constrained by privacy concerns and legislation, especially those affected by GDPR.
 It will be interesting to see how retailers balance the desire for convenience and personalization with privacy in the years to come.

 How to Phygitalize

-The tools to connect the physical and digital brand experiences have been around for decades, so now it’s just a matter of putting them to work.
+The tools to connect the physical and digital experiences have been around for decades, so now it’s just a matter of putting them to work.

 Think about how online vendors have stands at local markets – that is entry-level phygital marketing.
-Using customer data from your online business, this information could help you identify where your loyal customers are and set up a pop-up shop nearby.
+Using customer data from your online business, this information can help you identify where your loyal customers are and set up a pop-up shop nearby.

 Google My Business

-If your business is struggling with establishing a digital presence of your brand, or you’re wondering what steps you could take to boost your company’s digital marketing, Konstruct is here to help!
+If your business is struggling to establish a digital presence for your brand, or you’re wondering what steps to take to boost your company’s digital marketing, Konstruct is here to help!